ilkinfeyzullayev/Arkhios/README.md

 Execution
 ```

-The lexer and initial parser/AST infrastructure are currently under development.
-The later stages are planned but are not implemented yet.
+The lexer and parser/AST infrastructure are currently under development.
+Semantic analysis and execution are planned but are not implemented yet.

 ## Current Philosophy